Tungus Republic: Formation

 On July 14, 1924, Tungus independence was declared at Ayan at the "All-Tungus Congress of the Okhotsk coast and the surroundings", for the Tungus people and the inviolability of its territory, sea, forest, mountain riches and resources.
 The leaders of the movement of different nationalities : Artemyev, P. Karamzin, S. Kanin, I. Koshelev, G. Y. Fedorov and others, a total of 10 people, made up an appeal to the world community.
 It dealt with the fact that backward “in all respects from the world progress of science and technology” the Tungus Republic appealed to foreign states and the League of Nations, “as powerful defenders of small nationalities on a global scale” on the issue of saving them from the “common enemy of the world nationalism - Russian communism ”.
 Such a statement of the problem by the leadership of the movement indicates a fairly mature level of political self-awareness and socio-political views.

+National Symbols

+Flag

-The movement also adopted a tricolor as the flag of the Tungus Republic.
-The white color of the flag symbolized the Siberian snow, green symbolizes wood and taiga, and black symbolizes the ground.
-The song “Sargılardaah sahalarbıt” was also adopted as the national anthem.
+The All-Tungus Congress adopted a tricolour as the flag of the Tungus Republic.
+The white colour of the flag symbolized the Siberian snow, green symbolized wood and taiga, and black symbolized the ground.
+The ratio of the flag would be 2:3.